 Complaint Resolution (CR) in the Civil Air Patrol (CAP) is intended to create an environment where complaints, grievances, and misunderstandings can be resolved.
 The CR is a last resort management tool.
 Every effort should be made to satisfy complaints and grievances at the supervisory or command level where they occur.
 While the opportunity always exists to elevate issues to the Inspector General (IG) and even to Congressional levels, CAP personnel should be aware that allegations are investigated at the level where they occurred.
 The same person who could or should have originally answered the complaint is usually tasked to do so from a higher level.

 Allegations of sexual harassment or abuse and cadet protection, verbal or written, will be immediately reported by the unit commander to the wing or region commander, who in turn will immediately report it to NHQ CAP/GC.
-Incidents and complaints regarding alleged discrimination or discriminatory practices will be reported promptly to the wing or region commander, who shall immediately report the incident to CAP Equal Opportunity Officer at email@example.com .
-In incidents or complaints regarding an alleged hostile environment, unit commanders will immediately report the allegation to the wing commander, region commander, or inspector general.
+Incidents and complaints regarding alleged discrimination or discriminatory practices will be reported promptly to the wing or region commander, who shall immediately report the incident to CAP Equal Opportunity Officer at firstname.lastname@example.org .
+In incidents or complaints regarding an alleged hostile environment, unit commanders will immediately report the allegation to the wing commander or region commander, or inspector general.

 Once you have decided to contact the IG, please refer to CAPR 20-2 to determine if your concern or grievance meets the definition of a complaint.

 If it does, you can submit your complaint directly to the National Inspector General at: https://civilair.ethicspointvp.com/custom/civilair/forms/complaint/